My Childminding Curriculum Part One – Continuous Provision.

 • Ofsted does not want to see a poster up in your setting labelled cultural capital.

-• You do not have to start taking childminded children to the opera.
+• You do not have to start taking childminded children to the opera!

+Cultural capital is defined in the EYFS framework as ‘the essential knowledge that children need to be educated citizens’ and what is necessary to ‘prepare them for future success’.
 Some children arrive at your setting with different experiences than others.
 The experiences they arrive with are their ‘cultural capital’.
 All children have SOME cultural capital when they arrive with you at your setting.
-But for some, this cultural capital is not enough to narrow the gap and get them ready for school.
+But for some, this cultural capital is not enough to narrow the gap and get them ready for school (and for life!).
 The curriculum you plan for that unique child can make all the difference to his or her future.

-A key example is talking.
+Another key example is communication and language; an area in which many children are currently needing additional support and input.
 Some children arrive at your setting speaking really well with great vocabularies because they are exposed to lots of words and their parents read loads of books to them at home.
 Research has shown time and again that this gives them a massive advantage in school and in life.
 Other children come from much less fortunate backgrounds where they are not read to so much at home and know far fewer words.
 If you identify talking and vocabulary for example, as a child’s weakness, then your job as their childminder is to find ways to enhance it.
 In other words, you should make sure to plan a curriculum where you read a lot more and talk a lot more to children whose parents do not read to them at home.

-The same rule applies right across the areas of learning and development and would also apply to the characteristics of effective learning.
+The same rule applies right across the areas of learning and development and also applies to the characteristics of effective learning.
+For example, if a child has not had opportunities to explore their creativity and imagination then this is an area on which I recommend you focus.

-A characteristic of effective learning example might be a child who is never given any choices at home and who appears to passively take everything he is given.
-You can enhance his learning and prepare him for school by encouraging him to make choices while he is with you.
+Another example is a child who is never given any choices at home and who appears to passively take everything he is given.
+You can enhance his learning and prepare him for school by encouraging him to make choices and be independent while he is with you.

-Here is what you need to do to ‘do’ cultural capital:
+Here is a quick checklist of what you need to do to ‘do’ cultural capital:

 • Do starting points observations on all new children across all the learning and development areas and the COEL.
 This will show you the child’s strengths and areas of weaknesses.

-• After you’ve been doing your plans for a while, check that your plans are having an effect.
+• Follow through on your plans.
+(This is your ‘implementation’ stage.)
+After you’ve been doing your plans for a while, check that your plans are having an effect.
 (What has been their ‘impact’?)
 Has the child started to catch up?
 Have you broadened their cultural capital from when they started with you?

 One way of making sure children are exposed to plenty of new ideas and concepts is by planning around themes.
 Childminding Best Practice Club members receive a monthly ‘toolkit’ containing loads of planning, crafts, activities and colouring sheets all around a different theme each month.
-To find out more the information page here:
+To find out more see the information page here:

 Childminding Best Practice Newsletter